CDLUC3/mrt-doc/next_steps.md

 ## Next Steps by Team Member

 - David
+  - In Progress
+    - 9 objects with fixity issue in Nuxeo collection (private 310)
     - Complete remaining log throttling for Java services and shared libraries [#2652](https://github.com/CDLUC3/mrt-doc/issues/2652)
+    - Migrate to new DEV workspace and eliminate old DEV docker box
   - Simplify Storage Node Configuration
     - Currently includes Yaml Changes, deployed in WAR files + INV database changes
     - Consider deploying Yaml Config to S3 rather than as a part of the WAR file [#277](https://github.com/CDLUC3/mrt-doc-private/issues/277)